arvind4uall/Notes/Kubernetes/README.md

 kubectl get all
 ```

+### Deployment vs ReplicaSet

+In Kubernetes, a Deployment is an object that provides declarative updates for Pods and ReplicaSets.
+A Deployment is used to manage the deployment and scaling of a set of replicas of your application.

+A Deployment provides several benefits over a ReplicaSet:

+1. Rolling updates: Deployments allow you to perform rolling updates, meaning that you can update a replica set with a new version of your application without downtime.

+2. Rollback: Deployments also provide an easy way to roll back to a previous version of your application if there are issues with the updated version.

+3. Scaling: You can easily scale your application, either manually or automatically, by changing the number of replicas in a Deployment.
+This will create or delete new Pods as required to match the desired state.

+4. Automated recovery: If a Pod in a Deployment fails or is terminated, the Deployment controller automatically replaces the Pod with a new one.

+- In summary, Deployments provide additional features and functionality over ReplicaSets, such as rolling updates, rollbacks, and automated scaling.
+While ReplicaSets are responsible for creating and managing a set of replica Pods, Deployments provide a higher level of abstraction that makes it easier to manage and update your application deployments with less downtime and greater reliability.

 ### Rollout & Versioning

 Whenever you create a new deployment or upgrade the images in an existing deployment it triggers a Rollout.
 A rollout is the process of gradually deploying or upgrading your application containers.